Andrea/andrea.github.io/_posts/2016-02-14-Database-programming-ii.markdown

 ![twitter](http://roundcrisis.com/images/2016-pl-db.jpg)

-Where he links to this visualisation, which lead to the [freebase db](http://www.freebase.com/computer/programming_language), this is very close to what I was looking for.
-There is also a need to be able to amplify this need.
+Where he links to the visualisation below, which lead to the [freebase db](http://www.freebase.com/computer/programming_language).
+Very close to what I was looking for.
+I see a need to be able to amplify this information with extra details ...

 Make sure to follow the source as you can click on the nodes to see the influence of any language shown there.

 ![viz](http://roundcrisis.com/images/2016-pl-viz.jpg)